Dyrati/obababot/README.md

 |$filter `djinndata HP>10 and element=="Venus"` | a list of all djinn that satisfy the expression |

 An easy way to view the attributes of objects in a data table is to use `$index [table] 0`,
 which prints out all of the attributes and values of the first item in `[table]`.

+### User Variables
+By using the `$var` command, you can store values in a variable.
+These variables are only available to you.
+They can be used anywhere that accepts a python expression.
+Some functions automatically store data in the default variable: `_`.
+Additionally, you may use any database table names as variables.

 ### Multi-Page Responses
 Some functions return a multi-page response.
 By clicking on the emotes, you can view other